AI for real estate: beyond property valuation

 Automated valuations consistently disappoint because they miss the human judgment required for unique, complex property decisions.
 But AI genuinely transforms property operations through tenant screening automation, predictive maintenance systems, and lease document processing.
 Here is where the technology actually delivers measurable ROI.

-• Operations automation delivers measurable ROI - 75% of U.S. brokerages use AI tools, yet only 5% achieve program goals - the winners focus on operations, not valuations
+Operations automation delivers measurable ROI - 75% of U.S. brokerages use AI tools, yet only 5% achieve program goals.
+The winners focus on operations, not valuations

 The valuation problem

-Where ai real estate applications actually work
+Where AI real estate applications actually work

 Tenant screening automation changes everything about leasing operations.

-AI-powered market insight agents now deliver instant property price estimates, analyze neighborhood growth patterns, rental yields, and demand trends - automating research that traditionally takes hours or days.
-The process works like this: AI systems handle application processing, income verification, employment validation, and credit analysis.
+The tools are getting good.
+AI-powered market insight agents deliver instant property price estimates, analyze neighborhood growth patterns, rental yields, and demand trends, automating research that traditionally takes hours or days.
+AI systems handle application processing, income verification, employment validation, and credit analysis.
 What used to take property managers hours now takes minutes.

-But here’s the critical part - it has to be implemented carefully.
+That efficiency has to be implemented carefully.
 HUD released guidance in May 2024 making clear that AI screening tools fall under Fair Housing Act jurisdiction.
 The systems can reflect and perpetuate biases in training data, particularly affecting people of color and those with disabilities through incomplete data on credit scores, eviction history, and criminal records.

-Property managers report the systems work best when they offer customizable criteria, standards, and weights rather than black-box decisions.
+Property managers consistently report the systems work best when they offer customizable criteria, standards, and weights rather than black-box decisions.

 Operations automation that delivers ROI